top of page

 Preparation

-2. Heat sesame oil in a large nonstick skillet over medium heat.
-Add garlic, and cook until fragrant, about 1 minute.
-Add bean sprouts, broccoli, and carrots and cook until softened, about 3-4 minutes.
-Add wheat noodles and fry until lightly browned.
-Keep warm until serving.
+2. Heat the sesame oil in a large nonstick skillet over medium heat.
+Add the garlic and cook, stirring constantly, until fragrant, about 30 seconds.
+Add the bean sprouts, broccoli, and carrots and cook, stirring occasionally, until just tender, 3–4 minutes.
+Add the drained noodles and toss to combine, cooking until lightly golden, about 2 minutes.
+Keep warm.

-3. Meanwhile, heat corn oil in a large skillet over medium-high heat.
+3. Meanwhile, heat the corn or canola oil in a large heavy-bottomed skillet over medium-high heat until shimmering.

-4. Season pork chops with salt and pepper, to taste.
-Working one at a time, dredge pork chops in flour, dip into egg, then dredge in breadcrumbs, pressing to coat.
+4. Pat the pork chops dry with paper towels and season generously with salt and pepper.
+Working one at a time, dredge in the flour, dip into the egg, then coat in the panko breadcrumbs, pressing firmly so they adhere.

-5. Working in batches, add pork chops to the skillet, 2 or 3 at a time, and cook until evenly golden and crispy, about 3-4 minutes on each side.
-Transfer to a paper towel-lined plate.
+5. Working in batches of 2 or 3, add the pork chops to the oil and fry until deeply golden and crispy, 3–4 minutes per side.
+Do not crowd the pan.
+Transfer to a paper towel-lined plate to drain.

-6. Serve immediately with stir fry and tonkatsu sauce.
+6. Serve the pork immediately alongside the stir fry noodles with tonkatsu sauce for dipping.

 Comments